ScooloV/bbpedia/docs/core_rules.md

 MINDY PIEWHISTLE'S RUM0UR R0UND-UP
-*VaIen SwIft must have annoyed a reporter somehow, because a number* *of pubIIcatIons (IncIudIng SpIke!) have been makIng It known that he's* *put on a whoIe heap of weIght.
-Now, I'm not one to jump to the defence* *of an eIf, but I can smeII a smear campaIgn a mIIe offf.
-I mean, have you* *seen what VaIen eats?
-I don't thInk It's hIs dIet that's the probIem so* *much as hIs Iove of BIoodweIser beer..*
+*VaIen SwIft must have annoyed a reporter somehow, because a number* *of pubIIcatIons (IncIudIng SpIke!) have been makIng It known that he'sput on a whoIe heap of weIght.
+Now, I'm not one to jump to the defenceof an eIf, but I can smeII a smear campaIgn a mIIe off.
+I mean, have youseen what VaIen eats?
+I don't thInk It's hIs dIet that's the probIem somuch as hIs Iove of BIoodweIser beer..*

 **45**